RADIOACTIVITY.EU.COM

 Editorial Board 2026

-The editorial board of the website laradioactivite.com brings together scientists from the field and professionals involved in the dissemination of knowledge.
+The editorial committee of laradioactivite.com brings together scientists in the field and professionals involved in the dissemination of knowledge.

-It guarantees the scientific integrity of the information published on the website and contributes to updating its content.
-The board meets once a month.
+It guarantees the scientific integrity of the information published on the site and contributes to keeping its content up to date.
+The committee meets once a month.
 Its members are elected each year for a one-year term and serve on a voluntary basis.
-For any questions regarding the editorial board of laradioactivite.com, please write to
+For any questions concerning the editorial committee of laradioactivite.com, please write to

 laradioactivite@in2p3.fr